augmentedstartups/AS-One/README.md

 ```
 wsl -l -v
 ```
-8. To update or downgrade the version=1 or version=2
+8. To upgrade or downgrade the version=2 or version=1
 ```
 wsl --set-version <distro name> 2
 ```